jezer0x/blog/_posts/2023-02-20-bw-dev-learnings.md

 One of the biggest surprises in my short dev career is how nice devs can be.
 Uniswap was one of my first protocol integrations and I was having quite some trouble different aspects (especially with LP-ing).
 I was able to get help from CryptoRachel on their discord.
-I was similarly having trouble with the GMX integration, and itburnz was able to help me out.
+I was similarly having trouble with the GMX integration, and Itburnz was able to help me out.
 Itburnz has since become a friend of the project and joined our discord.
-I've mentioend Gelato, Defillama and coingecko before.
+I've mentioned Gelato, DefiLlama and coingecko before.
 I've also had the pleasure of taking help from various individuals who joined our twitter and startups that agreed to let us test their product for free (shout out to fortephy and \_ )
 On the flip side, I've stopped working on some integrations and products because nobody answered my questions.